-Configuration as Code (CasC) for Masters is built using the underlying Configuration as Code implementation and extends its functionality for Core customers.
+Configuration as Code (CasC) for Controllers is built using the underlying Configuration as Code implementation and extends its functionality for Core customers.
 The main differences in v0.3 (Parity preview) is the ability to install and upgrade plugins.

-Users can now generate a Configuration as Code (CasC) for Masters Bundle from an existing master.
+Users can now generate a Configuration as Code (CasC) for Controllers Bundle from an existing master.
 The generated bundle is not an exact replica of the existing master and needs to be completed manually, but it is a good starting point.

 - Configuration bundle hot reload (CTR-728)